BioKom/HtmlPresentation/readme.txt

 Every slide in the presentation has it’s own htm file, so you can use a slide in more than one presentation.
 If you modify slides or other content, this modification will influence all presentations where the content is used.
-In this way you can easily handle more than one slide for the same topic.
+In this way you can easily handle more than one presentation for the same topic.

+Ther are also two modis.
+One modi for the presentation, in which you see one slide and can switch betwean slides.
+The other modi is an html modi to show all slides and comments for them, so you get an overview.
+In the html modi you can also jump to single slides directly.

 Folders:
 - .: This folder should contain the presentations.
 In the presentations